Spoiler alert* There is no difference. Let us explain why.

 The concept works equally well for non-traditional shopping carts too, be it an abandoned credit card form, or abandoned booking.

 Sent an hour after a booking is abandoned, it reminds customers that they are ‘so close’ to finishing their booking and makes it as easy as possible for them to secure their seat.

 With a 59% open rate and $29 generated from every single email sent, these are not your average fire and forget bulk email send.

 On-Site Remarketing (aka On-Site Retargeting)

-On-site remarketing is the process of identifying the moment someone is about to abandon whilst still on your website; and displaying a message to either tempt them to stay and make purchase there and then, or to make it easier for them to come back in the future.
+On-site remarketing is the process of identifying the moment someone is about to abandon while still on your website; and displaying a message to either tempt them to stay and make purchase there and then, or to make it easier for them to come back in the future.

 Triggered by mouse movements exiting the website frame (desktop) or a 60 second idle time (tablets and mobile) the message you can see below tempts customers to either ‘Relax’ and continue where they’ve left off – or enter their email address and receive a handy reminder for when it’s more convenient (remember those email stats?).